Uniqueness and reconstruction for the fractional Calder\'on problem with a single measurement: Introduction

 \begin{thm} Let $\Omega \subset \R^n$, $n \geq 1$, be a bounded open set, let $0 < s < 1$, and let $W_1, W_2 \subset \Omega_e$ be open sets with $\overline{\Omega} \cap \overline{W}_1 = \emptyset$.
 Assume that either \begin{itemize} \item $s\in [\frac{1}{4},1)$ and $q\in L^{\infty}(\Omega)$, \item or $q \in C^0(\overline{\Omega})$ {\rm{(}}in which case $s\in (0,1)$ can be chosen arbitrarily{\rm{)}}, \end{itemize} and that \eqref{dirichlet_uniqueness} holds.
 Given any fixed function $f \in \widetilde{H}^s(W_1) \setminus \{ 0 \}$, the potential $q$ is uniquely determined and can be reconstructed from the knowledge $\Lambda_q(f)|_{W_2}$. \end{thm}

-We note that the above theorem solves a formally well-determined inverse problem in any dimension $n \geq 1$, since we recover a function of $n$ variables (the unknown potential $q$) from a measurement that also depends on $n$ variables (the function $\Lambda_q(f)|_{W_2}$ for a fixed $f$).
+We emphasize that Theorem \ref{thm_main} contains both a uniqueness result, i.e.\ the statement that $\Lambda_{q_1}(f) = \Lambda_{q_2}(f)$ for a single $f\in \widetilde{H}^s(W_1)\setminus \{0\}$ implies that $q_1 = q_2$, \textit{and} an algorithmic reconstruction result, i.e., an explicit method of recovering a potential $q$ constructively from a single function $f\in \widetilde{H}^s(W_1)\setminus \{0\}$ and the single measurement $\Lambda_q(f)$.
+We note that this solves a formally well-determined inverse problem in any dimension $n \geq 1$, since we recover a function of $n$ variables (the unknown potential $q$) from a measurement that also depends on $n$ variables (the function $\Lambda_q(f)|_{W_2}$ for a fixed $f$).
 In contrast, the Schwartz kernel of the full DN map $\Lambda_q$ depends on $2n$ variables.
 Thus the inverse problem with infinitely many measurements is formally overdetermined in any dimension.

 The proof of Theorem \ref{thm_main} is based on the strong uniqueness properties of the fractional equation.
 These were also crucial in \cite{GhoshSaloUhlmann} and subsequent works, where the uniqueness property was used to prove a strong approximation property of the fractional equation, and the approximation property was then used in solving the inverse problems.
 Here, in the case of a single measurement, we give a proof that only requires different versions of the uniqueness property.
 We remark that in the slightly different context of the recovery of an unknown obstacle, it was shown in \cite{CLL17} that in the fractional setting a single measurement suffices to recover the obstacle.